WasThatZero/vesper/README.md

 > **DISCLAIMER:** This is a personal research/learning project.
 All product data was captured from the real API using a local HTTPS proxy.
 No Dreamtonics servers are/were modified or attacked.
 Use responsibly and for educational purposes only.

-> I also tried my best not to make *my* code look AI-generated.
-Since that's apparently something you need to worry about nowadays.
+> I also tried my best not to make *my* code look AI-generated since that's apparently something you need to worry about nowadays.
 Excuse the potential lack of comments and documentation outside this README.
 And yes, I am bitter about this.

 ---